pragmatic-tools/gh-actions-tutorial/README.md

 ![Figure 4](/docs/figure4.png "Figure 4")
 ![Figure 5](/docs/figure5.png "Figure 5")

-This is a good thing because we now confirmed that what we saw locally when we ran npm test matches what we see on GitHub actions.
+This is a good thing because we now confirmed GitHub actions is running as we expected.

 4. Ok, let’s fix this now.
 If we read the unit test report, it states that our test is expecting the phrase “Hello World!”, but it’s getting “Hello Dexcom!”.
 Go to the `app.js` file and replace “Hello Dexcom!” with “Hello World!”.
-(If you want to run it locally or run the tests, go to the [App Installation](./docs/APP_INSTALLATION.md) link for instructions.)
+(If you want to run/debug it locally or run the tests, go to the [App Installation](./docs/APP_INSTALLATION.md) link for instructions.)

 5. Commit the new fix and push.